shadezer0/TinkerMachine/content/blog/2022/10-true-self-host.md

 ```

 - Setup a local copy of the blog repo in the deploy directory.
-This is a one-time activity after which the webhook script will run `git pull` to get the latest changes to this location.
+This is a one-time activity after which the webhook script will run `git pull` to pull the latest changes to this location.

 ```bash
 # create new dir